It Doesn't Have to Be Arbitrary

 since the values, examples, and costs therein also apply to test-specific

-s.
-One additional benefit that’s specific to test-bound newtype
+newtypes.
+One additional benefit that’s specific to test-bound newtypes is

 that they’re signals.
 They beg the question, could the production code benefit